Nitro Image

 Short Arrow

-I have a five-year-old called Herbie.
+I have a young son called Herbie.
 I wonder about his interests when he’s older.
 What music will he listen to, what football club will he support (the answer is West Ham), and what causes will he care about.
 I can imagine one day having a conversation with him about the state of the planet.
 I want him to know that I acted with him and his generation in mind.
-This is one of the reasons we'll be joining B1G1, a philanthropic community helping change peoples lives and tackling the issues that are trashing the environment.
+This is one of the reasons Points be joining B1G1, a philanthropic community helping change peoples lives and tackling the issues that are trashing the environment.

 We observe details, not rules